 Through 1:1 guidance from our Career Coaching team and our tried-and-true job-search framework, you’ll gain the skills and support you need to launch your career.

-With a Deferred Payment Plan (DPP), you pay nothing towards your tuition until after you’ve left Flatiron School and are earning at least a minimum monthly income.
-We just need a refundable £1,000 deposit before you start.
+With EdAid's Deferred Payment Plan (DPP), you pay nothing (except an initial deposit) towards your tuition until after you’ve left Flatiron School and are earning at least a minimum monthly income.
+We just need a refundable £1,000 deposit before you start.*